 This setup is tested on Google Cloud Platform so it will work fine on any cloud servers or any VPS or any dedicated servers running Ubuntu 20.04.

-- Running Compute Engine, see the Setting up Compute Engine Instance.
+- If you are on GCP, see the Setting up Compute Engine Instance.

 Start by updating the packages to the latest version available.